Schroedinger-Hat/ImageGoNord-Web/README.md

 # ImageGoNord - RGB image to Nordtheme palette
 A tool that can convert your rgb images to nordtheme palette.

+This repository is:
-This repository is a CLI utility, written in python, that can convert any sort of image into a [nordtheme](https://github.com/arcticicestudio/nord) palette image.
+- CLI utility, written in python, that can convert any sort of image into a [nordtheme](https://github.com/arcticicestudio/nord) palette image;
-<br>We are planning to make also an API so it can be more user friendly.
+- an API hosted on Heroku that is using the [IageGoNord Python package]https://github.com/Schrodinger-Hat/ImageGoNord-pip) written in Flask;
+- a demo website hosted on Netlify made using the Nordtheme and VueJS;

+**Are you looking for the python package?**

+The official python package's repository is [ImageGoNord-pip](https://github.com/Schrodinger-Hat/ImageGoNord-pip).
+You are welcome :)

 <!--
 @TODO